 Second and Subsequent Offenses: $500 fine and further judicial action up

 Regular follow up visits will be made to ensure the animal has been removed.

-Students who, because of a disability, seek approval for a support or assistance animal must request a reasonable accommodation through Disabilities Services.
+Students who, because of a disability, seek approval for an assistance animal must request a reasonable accommodation through Disability Resources.
 This is a formal process that requires appropriate supporting documentation.
 A determination is then made regarding whether it is reasonable for the animal to be on campus.
 For policies regarding service animals, please contact Disabilities Services.

-Students must not bring the emotional support animal to campus until they have received approval from Disabilities Services and Residential Life.
+Students must not bring the assistance animal to campus until they have received approval from Disability Resources and Residential Life.
 Any student who has an animal in residence prior to approval is subject to a fine and judicial action.The University has a pet policy because of the health and safety considerations of our students and staff and the challenges presented by adding animals to our already densely-populated residential campus.
 Students who disregard this policy undermine the legitimate needs of other students and the campus community.
 We ask that if you currently have an unauthorized pet on campus, please remove it from campus and not bring it back for the spring semester.
-If you have any questions, please contact the Office of Residential Life at firstname.lastname@example.org or Disabilities Services at email@example.com.
+If you have any questions, please contact the Office of Residential Life at email@example.com or Disability Resources at firstname.lastname@example.org.